efatsi/password_resetter/README.md

       config.from_email = "password.recover@example.com"
     end

-Lastly, throw the following link into the appropriate view file (i.e. views/sessions/new.html.erb)
+Lastly, add the following to your routes.rb file - `resources :password_resets`, and throw the following link into the appropriate view file (i.e. views/sessions/new.html.erb)

     <%= link_to "Forgot Password?", new_password_reset_path %>